banutri/banutri.github.io/README.md

 ```

 #### slideUp Property
-slideDown property is a how long alert for sliding up in milisecond. leave it empty for default (500ms).
+slideUp property is a how long alert for sliding up in milisecond. leave it empty for default (500ms).
 example :

 ```